 Look for example the number of people who searched for Tanzania Wildlife in the last month.

 About 170 people in the US alone were curious to know a thing or two about wildlife in Tanzania

 It is uninspiring and totally disappointing when you have to plan a safari aiming to have a stunning view of wildlife in Tanzania and enjoy the experience only to end up picking the wrong destination for your interests.

 Do you know Germany, the country?
-Well can you imagine the whole Germany filled with wildlife, yes with the wildlife only.
+Well, can you imagine the whole of Germany filled with wildlife, yes with the wildlife only?

 That is the best way to define wildlife in Tanzania

-Despite that huge area full of wildlife in Tanzania, most of the people has a misconception that they can simply visit the country and boom!
-They then start seeing what they desire simply by driving North, South and West or even Southern zones of the country.
+Despite that huge area full of wildlife in Tanzania, most of the people have a misconception that they can simply visit the country and boom!
+They then start seeing what they desire simply by driving North, South, and West or even Southern zones of the country.